 3.3.1.8 The name, postal address, e-mail address, voice telephone number, and (where available) fax number of the administrative contact for the Registered Name.

 Various protocols have been developed to support the query and display of Whois data.
 Among them, the original WHOIS protocol (RFC 3912) is most widely used.
 The protocol describes exchanges of queries and messages between a client and a server over a specific port (43).
 It is very simple as the only constraint imposed on queries and messages is that they are terminated using an ASCII line feed (LF) and carriage return (CR) character sequence.
-In addition to the existing WHOIS protocol, other protocols has other protocols have been developed or used, among them IRIS and Restful Whois (RWS) are two such protocols.
+In addition to the existing WHOIS protocol, other protocols have been developed or used, among them IRIS [Newton 2005a, 2005b] and RESTful Whois (RWS).

 Currently, Internationalized Domain Name (IDN) guidelines define how internationalised domain names will be composed and displayed [Costello, 2003, Falstrom 2003, Hoffman 2002, 2003].
 Whois application and web developers can apply these standards for submission and display of internationalised domain names.
 However, no standard of guidelines define how Whois data are composed and displayed.
-These data include registrant contact information, host names, sponsoring registrar, domain name status, hereinafter termed as internationalized registration data (IRD).
+The data include registrant contact information, host names, sponsoring registrar, and domain name status, hereinafter termed as internationalized registration data (IRD).
 Thus the first objective is to identify how to internationalize the Whois data.

 Furthermore, the WHOIS protocol [Daigle 2004] has not been internationalized in a standard or uniform manner.
 The Internet Standard for the protocol does not specify a character set.
 It does not specify a mechanism for a client to indicate, propose, or request a character set to use either.
 This inability to predict or express text encoding has adversely impacted the interoperability (and, therefore, usefulness) of the WHOIS protocol.
-Thus the second objective is how to support the submission, display, and transport of the data in the existing WHOIS protocol or whether there is a need to migrate to new protocols.
+Thus the second objective is how to specify how to internationalize the WHOIS protocol.

 3.2 IRD WG Goals

-Recognizing the problem, SSAC studied this issue in SSAC 037 [ICANN SSAC 2009a].
+Recognizing the problem, SSAC studied this issue in SSAC037 [ICANN SSAC 2009a].
 The SSAC report examines how the use of characters from local scripts currently affects the Internet user experience with respect to domain name registration data submission, usage and display.
 At SSAC’s recommendation, ICANN’s Board of the directors tasked GNSO and SSAC to form the Internationalized Registration Data Working Group (IRD WG) to study the feasibility and suitability of introducing display specifications or standards to deal with the internationalization of Registration Data.

+The goals of the IRD WG are:

 Study the feasibility and suitability of introducing submission and display specifications to deal with the internationalization of Registration Data; and

 Engage participation from all ICANN Supporting Organizations and Advisory Committees as well as Country Code top level domain (ccTLD) operators, to ensure broad community input.

-WG chaired by Edmon Chung (GNSO) and Jeremy Hitchcock (SSAC).
-International Representation in the IRD-WG: 17 participants, 5 staff support, 5 countries (China, Morocco, New Zealand, Russia, USA), 3 ccTLDs (.cn, .nz, .ru), 3 SOs/ACs (ALAC, GNSO, SSAC).
+The WG is chaired by Edmon Chung (GNSO) and Jeremy Hitchcock (SSAC).
+The international representation in the IRD-WG includes17 participants, 5 staff support, 5 countries (China, Morocco, New Zealand, Russia, USA), 3 ccTLDs (.cn, .nz, .ru)\ and 3 SOs/ACs (ALAC, GNSO, SSAC).

 3.3 Terminology